-- Require solid waste facilities to monitor, record and report on the type and amount of material entering the waste stream and solid waste deposited to landfill; - i.
+- ii.
+In the coastal marine area, and the beds of rivers, lakes and other waterbodies; - Require solid waste facilities to monitor, record and report on the type and amount of material entering the waste stream and solid waste deposited to landfill; - i.
 Implement policy 3.2.2 and 3.2.3 by using the criteria when undertaking natural hazard assessments; - 3.1.5 Regional Plan will set objectives, policies and methods to implement policy 2.1.2 and 2.3.3 by developing river management strategies, including recommendations on: - a.
 The management of riparian margins along rivers and lakes; - b.
-The management of bed alterations. - 3.2 Implementing Regional Plans - 3.2.1 Regional council will implement Policies 3.2.2 and 3.2.3 when undertaking natural hazard assessments; - 3.2.2 Regional council will implement Policy 3.9.3 by investigating land for the purpose of identifying contaminated or potentially contaminated sites. - 3.3 Monitoring and review regional plans: - 3.3.1 Regional Council will monitor and review regional plans to give effect to its responsibilities under the RMA.
+The management of bed alterations. - 3.2 Implementing Regional Plans: - 3.2.1 Regional council will implement Policies 3.2.2 and 3.2.3 when undertaking natural hazard assessments; - 3.2.2 Regional council will implement Policy 3.9.3 by investigating land for the purpose of identifying contaminated or potentially contaminated sites. - 3.3 Monitoring and reviewing Regional Plans: - 3.3.1 Regional Council will monitor and review regional plans to give effect to its responsibilities under the RMA.